pwilczek/cdc/README.md

 ]``

 ## Issues
-Donation and Balance were commented out in `docker-compose.yml` due to startup dependency issue.
+1. Donation and Balance were commented out in `docker-compose.yml` due to startup dependency issue.
 This should be resolved with sth like `wait-for-it`.
+2. `name.wilu.zch.cdc.balance.EventHandler.isEvent` and `name.wilu.zch.cdc.balance.EventHandler.canTake` should be a bit more sophisticated.
+3. `name.wilu.zch.cdc.balance.EventService.addDonation` is unsafe.

+## Remarks
+This is just a fast prototype of CDC with debezium.
+Implementation is rough and has cavities but general idea was demonstrated.